 1975 Graduated from Western’s business programme with a Master’s degree in Business Administration (MBA).
 Joined The Bank of Nova Scotia’s head office Audit Department in Toronto as a senior auditor.

 1976 Transferred to Scotiabank’s Computer Systems Department as Financial Controller.
 Purchased family residence in Toronto.

 1980 Transferred to Scotiabank’s United States and Latin American Corporate Banking Division as Financial Controller, located in Toronto.

 1981 Married Santa, the elder twin daughter of Leodegario and Maximina Kayanan of Victoria, Tarlac, Philippines, at St. Timothy’s Roman Catholic Church, Leath Hill Road, in the Toronto suburb of North York.

 1982 Daughter born at Women’s College Hospital, Toronto.
 Transferred to Scotiabank’s Canadian Corporate Credit Department as a Credit Officer.

 1984 Son born at Women’s College Hospital, Toronto.

 1988 Promoted to Assistant General Manager in Scotiabank’s International Corporate Credit Department.

 1992 Promoted to Vice-President in Scotiabank’s International Corporate Risk Management Division.

-2005 Purchased New Zealand residence in Dunedin.
+2005 Purchased vacation cottage in Dunedin, NZ.
 Retired from Scotiabank on May 11 after 30 years of service.